Welcome to today's edition of the Rush 24-7 podcast.

 And let's not forget, by the way, that Europe's decline has been insulated by American power.

-After nineteen forty-five, uh Germany basically became uh this uh great social welfare case uh where people leave a social welfare state where people leave school at thirty-four and take early retirement at 43, and they can do that because America picks up the tab uh for the defense of Germany.
+After 1945, Germany basically became this great social welfare case where people leave a social welfare state where people leave school at 34 and take early retirement at 43.

-Who's gonna do that for American decline?
+Who's going to do that for American decline?

-No country in history has been able to afford what Obama is now attempting uh with the health care bill and the cap and trade and all the rest of it.
+No country in history has been able to afford what Obama is now attempting with the health care bill and the cap and trade and all the rest of it.

 You cannot make that arithmetic add up.